 The course consists of 9 classes, each about 3 hours long.
 In the first part, Dr. Popov will talk about his running theory and demonstrate the exercise routines he has developed, like “gymnastics for the lazy” with a series of micro-movements.
-The second part is a race through the territory of GES-2 and the embankment, and a tea party is planned for the last part.
+The second part is a race through the territory of

 The workshops don’t require special preparation.
 They don’t have time or distance goals, and they aren’t physically exhausting.
 At the end of the run, participants should not feel exhausted.
 On the contrary, they should feel invigorated.
 Participants can wear any appropriate comfortable clothing and shoes.

 The project works with the themes of monotony, cyclicity and repetition of one action, something that is also typical of soap operas such as Santa Barbara.
 It is an attempt to introduce physical exercises into modern cultural institutions in order to bring physical culture and sports into a real dialogue and symbiosis with artistic practices.

 Grey Goose Run is physically demanding and not a therapeutic treatment.
 The recommendations of the facilitator are not medical treatments.
 Please consult your doctor before participating.